 Below is a list of basic tackle (fishing equipment) you’ll need for fly fishing.
 This isn’t a complete list, but more of a list designed to give you the basic knowledge on what type of equipment you will need to fly fish.

 Note: The links below are Amazon affiliate links.
 If you make a purchase, then I may receive a small commission at no extra cost to you.

 Fly fishing is an amazing experience, but if you don’t follow basic safety precautions then it could become dangerous.
 Always wear a wide-brimmed hat and wear sunglasses to protect yourself and lessen the chance of you getting hooked in the ear or head with a forward cast.
 Avoid fly fishing in a thunderstorm or when lighting is present because some fly fishing rods are made out of materials that can conduct electricity.
 When wading you’ll always want to wear a flotation device and make use of a wader belt.
 Make use of a wading staff to help keep yourself steady and search for drop offs you might not initially be able to see.

 Additional Resources on Fly Fishing

-Hopefully the information in this section gives you the knowledge you need to go fly fishing or at least improve your success at fly fishing.
-We put together the below resources in case you need further information on fly fishing.
-Thank you for visiting our fly fishing tips section and the best way to thank us for this information is to share our website with your friends, family, co-workers and fellow anglers!
+Hopefully the information we provided gives you the knowledge you need to go fly fishing or at least improve your success at it.
+We put together the below resources in case you need further information.
+Thank you for visiting our website and the best way to thank us for this information is to share our website with your friends, family, co-workers and fellow anglers!